DerrickMbugua/Medical-Diagnosis/README.md

-The diagnosis of Some Lung Diseases in a Prolog Expert System.
+Expect system for diagnosis of some lung diseases including COVID-19.